This post may contain affiliate links.

 Not quite, I’m doing a multitude of things.

-Jobs to Do and Finish in The Last Week Before we Leave
+Jobs to Do and Finish in The Last Week Before We Leave to Travel

 Starting with going through paperwork, contacting banks, savings plans and insurance companies, changing addresses and making sure all accounts will work as we travel.
 This mammoth phone-athon is even more complex because I’m Down-under my banks are in the UK.